AndrewWare95/Landmark_remark/readme.txt

 Project Comments.

+    •   App Can be run using build variant "Debug"

 	•	Login screen is a basic Activity with a text box and button.
 Logging in passes the username String to the next activity.
 	•	The map view screen is an Activity, with a Fragment, that uses a ViewModel to manage logic.